 The crisis had been building for months.
 In an emergency conference call Jan.
 21, Bernanke had rallied support for a deep cut in interest rates.
 He warned that market turmoil showed investors' growing concerns that "the United States is in for a deep and protracted recession."

 Bernanke apologized to his colleagues for convening the call on the Martin Luther King holiday.
 But he felt the urgency of the crisis required the Fed to act before its regularly scheduled meeting the next week.
 The Fed approved a cut of three-fourths of a percentage point in its benchmark for short-term rates.

 On Friday, the Fed released hundreds of pages of transcripts covering its 14 meetings during 2008 — eight regularly scheduled meetings and six emergency sessions.
 The Fed releases full transcripts of each year's policy meetings after a five-year lag.

-The 2008 transcripts cover the most tumultuous period of the crisis, including the collapse and rescue of investment bank Bear Stearns, the government takeover of mortgage giants Fannie Mae and Freddie Mac, the fateful decision to let investment bank Lehman Brothers collapse in the largest bankruptcy in U.S. history and the bailout of insurer American International Group.
+The 2008 transcripts cover the most tumultuous period of the crisis, including the collapse and rescue of investment bank Bear Stearns, the government takeover of mortgage giants Fannie Mae and Freddie Mac, the fateful decision to let investment bank Lehman Brothers collapse in the largest bankruptcy in U.S. history and the bailout of insurance giant American International Group.

 The transcripts reveal the arguments Bernanke deployed to marshal support for the unorthodox policy actions — including support from Janet Yellen, who succeeded Bernanke this month as Fed chair.
 At the time, Yellen was head of the Fed's San Francisco regional bank.